Temba, His Arms open()

 The English syntax and tokens (words) make it easy to read for many, but much of the information is implicit and hidden (e.g. what “correct” really means).
 It hides the way programmers think about rules and steps, which is different than how others (product managers, customer support, designers) think about them

-Rails also uses more language rather than symbols or notation to encapsulate meaning.
+Rails uses more words than symbols or notation to encapsulate meaning.
 Instead of memorizing and referencing a collection of function names, Rails uses simple nouns, verbs, and symbols, as well as an expectation of what the user will name their types.
 This results in code that resembles English sentences but has grammatic idiosyncracies of any other programming framework

 expect(response).to have_http_status 200